Bleached Flour vs All-Purpose Flour for Pizza?

 As the name suggests, all-purpose flour is a very versatile flour.
 It can be used for almost any purpose, including cakes, pastries, and bread.

 All-purpose flour is generally white, although you can also buy different varieties of flour, including wholegrain or bread flour with extra gluten.

 Bleached Flour vs All-Purpose Flour

-Bleached flour and all-purpose flours may start the same, but they are very different.
+Bleached flour and all-purpose flour may start the same, but they are very different.
 Take a look at the differences below:

 - Softer Texture

 - Heavier flour

 Bleached flour is good for anything that requires a lighter texture and would benefit from a paler color.
 Any recipes for pancakes, pastry, pie crust, and waffles can all be made with bleached flour.